daswisher/misw9423.github.io/_posts/2014-08-29-Breaking-Down-the-House.md

 ---
 Today, I was tasked with breaking apart something electronic in my house.
 Luckily, I already have the wall in my office area decorated with a dismantled laptop :D
 Needless to say, let's get into it!
 While there are a bunch of parts to look at, I unfortunately had to throw away some components since there was no way to hang a heavy @#$ battery on the wall.
-To begin, we can see in this first image that we have the motherboard, a usb controller card, a keyboard, hard drive controller cards (HDD platter+head), the webcam, speakers, wireless modules, and the microphone. {If you want to get technical, yes thats a portion of the LCD panel at the top of the image}.
+To begin, we can see in this first image that we have the motherboard, a usb controller card, a keyboard, hard drive controller cards (HDD platter+head), the webcam, speakers, wireless modules, and the microphone. {Yes, that's a portion of the LCD panel at the top of the image}.
 ![](/assets/ComputerP1.jpg)

 Looking a little closer at the motherboard, we can see our components a little better.
 Thanks to the many advancements in technology, it's not incredibly easy to see a specific individual part immediately and be able to replace it.
-Bear with me here.
-So some of the major parts you'll find connected on this board are the processor and graphic processor (CPU and GPU) located under the copper heatsink, a couple sticks of memory (RAM), the black hard drive (HDD) serial ATA (SATA) port, an ethernet port (RJ45), audio connectors (3.5 mm audio jacks), and the external display connector (VGA).
+Some of the major parts you'll find connected on this board are the processor and graphic processor (CPU and GPU) located under the copper heatsink, a couple sticks of memory (RAM), the black hard drive (HDD) serial ATA (SATA) port, an ethernet port (RJ45), audio connectors (3.5 mm audio jacks), and the external display connector (VGA).

 ![](/assets/ComputerP2.jpg)